Transitional Kindergarten – Jr. High

 SOCIAL STUDIES:

-• Physical, life, and earth sciences, investigation and experimentation.
+• Physical, life, and earth sciences, investigation, and experimentation

-• Learn science through hypotheses and observations.
+• Learn science through hypotheses and observations

-• Learn and understand good citizenship.
+• Learn and understand that good citizenship involves acting in certain ways

-• Calendar, days, weeks, and months in proper order.
+• Calendar, days, weeks, and months in proper order

-ART: •Creative art is teacher-directed; it teaches students to use their imagination while focusing on small motor development to hold and use writing instruments and scissors correctly
+on small motor development to hold and use writing instruments and scissors correctly

-• Students use creative art to help reinforce concepts and skills, such as memory recall and sequencing story events through illustrations.
+• Students use creative art to help reinforce concepts and skills, such as memory recall and sequencing story events through illustrations

-MOTOR DEVELOPMENT: • Focus on developing large motor muscle groups.
+MOTOR DEVELOPMENT: • Focus on developing large motor muscle groups

-• Students participate in obstacle courses focusing on balance, coordination, and flexibility.
+• Students participate in obstacle courses focusing on balance, coordination, and flexibility

-• Group activities, such as parachute play to strengthen upper-body development and working with peers to foster social skills in activities, such as bean bag toss and ball games.
+• Group activities, such as parachute play to strengthen upper-body development and working with peers to foster social skills in activities, such as bean bag toss and ball games

 HOMEWORK: • None